Country selection

 Overview

 In all Malian clinical trials, research participants selected from vulnerable populations must be provided additional protections to safeguard their health and welfare during the informed consent process.
-LawNo09-059 states that biomedical research may only be carried out on persons incapable of giving consent or those who are unable to give consent due to restricted freedom, if consent is provided by their legal representative(s) and/or guardian(s), and they will benefit individually or collectively from participating in the study.
+LawNo09-059 states that biomedical research may only be carried out on persons incapable of giving consent or those who are unable to give consent due to restricted freedom, if consent is provided by their legal representative/guardian, and they will benefit individually or collectively from participating in the study.

 According to LawNo09-059, these participants may include minors and adults incapable of giving their consent and under guardianship, pregnant women or women of childbearing age, persons deprived of their freedom, persons staying in a health or social institution, and patients in emergency situations.

 DecreeNo2017-0245 mentions the following as vulnerable persons: pregnant or breastfeeding women, persons deprived of liberty, persons unable to express themselves with full cognizance, and minors.
+According to MLI-17, Mali’s ethics committees also follow and require researchers to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R3) (MLI-5).
+Refer to MLI-5 for additional guidance.

 Per LawNo09-059, if a study is to be conducted without direct benefit to the participant(s), the research must comply with the following conditions: